 Getting There: Metro Stop - Zoologischer Garten (Line U1, U2, U9, S3, S5, S7, S9)

 The Tiergarten is Berlin's biggest park and a great place to let your kids run free.
 Explore more than 600 acres, rent a paddle boat on the lake, find hidden bridges, and walk overgrown paths.

 For one of the best views in the city, send the kids up the many stairs of the Victory Column and relish in their exhaustion afterwards by actually enjoying a relaxing beer at and snack at one of Berlin's best biergartens, Café am Neuen See.
 Located in the middle of the park, this beer garden is a great place for kids.

 Getting There: Metro Stop - Potsdamer Platz (Line U2, S1, S25) or Bellevue (Line S5, S7, S9, S75)

-A great rainy day option is the German Museum for Technology.
-You can't miss it, it has a real airplane sitting on top of its roof visible from the S-bahn.
+A great rainy day option is the German Museum for Technology (Deutsches Technikmuseum).
+You can't miss it, it has a real airplane sitting on top of its roof visible from the S-Bahn.

 Don't forget to explore the outdoors where you can see the old Anhalter Bahnhof (train station), observe a functional water mill, walk along wind mills and check out the traditional beer brewing process.